-To determine which one you have follow the return duct.
+To determine which one you have to follow the return duct.
 The return duct should originate where you put the HVAC filter and/or is the biggest register grill in the house.
-If the return ends in the bottom of the unit it is an up flow.
+If the return ends at the bottom of the unit it is an up-flow.
 If the return duct ends in the top of the unit it is a downflow.
 If the unit looks as if it is lying on its side with the return duct coming in one side the supply ducts going out the other it is a horizontal flow.

-If it is not then there will be a build up over time of dust and debris that get sucked into the return.
-This build up clogs off the evaporator coil and causes the heat exchanger to operate at higher than normal temperatures.
+If it is not then there will be a build-up over time of dust and debris that get sucked into the return.
+This build-up clogs off the evaporator coil and causes the heat exchanger to operate at higher than normal temperatures.
 The air handling unit becomes less and less efficient and will eventually fail to cool or heat the home.
 HVAC preventive maintenance on your air handler includes maintaining good filter maintenance schedules.
 Carrier air handling units are no different that York Air Handlers or Trane Air Handler Units and they need a basic preventive maintenance schedule to prevent premature breakdowns and to keep the air handling unit operating at peak efficiency.

-Spring Maintenance Checks: Cleaning the Evaporator Coils
+Air Handlers - Spring Maintenance Checks: Cleaning the Evaporator Coils

 Turn the circuit breaker off before opening any panel on any HVAC equipment.
 Inside you will find the evaporator, metering device (on most units), the blower motor, and some electro-mechanical controls for HVAC control.
 The metering device and the electro-mechanical controls should be checked by an HVAC professional.
 These components are highly technical and beyond the scope of this site to explain in detail.
 The evaporator and blower motor can be maintained by the homeowner as long as safety and common sense are applied.

-Checking the Air Handler Evaporator
+Checking the Evaporator Coil

-Your Resource for HVAC Air Handler Information
+Your Resource for HVAC Air Handlers Information